- Replace Batteries / Align Battery Holders

 Also, try replacing batteries with fresh, new batteries.
-If you do replace batteries, wait 60 seconds before replacing them.
+If you do replace batteries, once you remove the old batteries, wait 60 seconds before inserting the new batteries.

 Check statistics to see if the Smart Vent is in good signal range of a Gateway Puck.
 If the signal is low, try moving a Gateway Puck to a more central location - or closer to the offline device.
 You can also try converting the nearest Sensor Puck to a Gateway Puck, or adding an additional Gateway Puck to facilitate signal strength.

 Another reason a Smart Vent is offline or goes offline intermittently is its signal range to a Gateway Puck.
 All Smart Vents need to communicate with a Gateway Puck using RF (radio frequency) signals.
 Could there be large metal objects blocking the signal between the Gateway Puck and the Smart Vent (e.g., appliances, pianos, metal ductwork, shelves).

 Gateway Puck Offline